Ilerioluwa Okusi receives 2020 Outstanding Leader in the UBC Community award

 Program of Study: Sociology (Major), International Relations (Minor)

-UBC Affiliations: International Scholars, Center for Accessibility, UBC Childcare Services, International Student Development, Museum of Anthropology, Equity Ambassadors (UBC peer programs), Equity Student Advisory Council (ESAC), UBC Africa Awareness Initiative (AMS Club), UBC Sexual Violence Prevention and Response Office (volunteer)
+UBC Affiliations: International Scholars, Center for Accessibility, UBC Childcare Services, International Student Development, Equity Ambassadors (UBC peer programs), Equity Student Advisory Council (ESAC), UBC Africa Awareness Initiative (AMS Club), UBC Sexual Violence Prevention and Response Office (volunteer)

 UBC Awards: Sanderson Family Service Award in Arts, Bhagwan Kaur wife of Gokal Singh of Halwara Award in Arts, Trek Excellence Scholarship, Karen McKellin International Leader of Tomorrow Award.